BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

-Smoking is undoubtedly another type of habit that could significantly damage your singing voice.
+Smoking is undoubtedly another type of habit that could significantly damage your voice.
 It can eventually cause lung diseases and throat diseases that could substantially limit your singing capability.
 It can also lead to the accumulation of phlegm in your respiratory tract.
 Hence, if singing is your bread and butter, you should refrain from smoking or quit it.
-You can improve your health and eventually preserve your singing voice along the way if you quit smoking.
+You can improve your health and eventually preserve your voice along the way if you quit smoking.
 Moreover, the sooner you quit it, the better it would be for you.

 13) Foods and Drinks that Cause Acid Reflux and Heartburn

 Several foods and drinks are known to trigger acid reflux and heartburn.
 These foods and drinks include caffeinated drinks like sodas, alcohol, and coffee.
 These foods and drinks usually trigger the acid production of the body and can eventually cause a hoarse voice due to the onset of throat inflammation.
-This initial throat inflammation may lead to acid reflux which is characterized by an upward ejection of digestive acid towards the esophagus.
+This initial throat inflammation may lead to acid which is characterized by an upward ejection of digestive acid towards the esophagus.
 This can cause heartburn.
-To avoid acid reflux, you should learn how to avoid foods and drinks that could trigger acid reflux.
+To avoid reflux, you should learn how to avoid foods and drinks that could trigger reflux.

 14) Medications That Could Harm Your Voice

-Some drugs and medications can significantly harm your singing voice.
+Some drugs and medications can significantly harm your healthy voice.
 Some medicines are considered to be the primary factors that could damage your voice.
 Hence, if you don’t necessarily need medications like anesthetics and antihistamines, you should refrain from taking them.
 Moreover, you should consult your physicians before taking these types of medications.

 15) Fatty Foods and Snacks

-Some foods and snacks could gradually damage your singing voice, and you should be aware of these foods and snacks.
+Some foods and snacks could gradually damage your voice, and you should be aware of these foods and snacks.
 You should carefully watch out your diet for you may inadvertently eat these foods and snacks on a regular basis.
 Some of these foods and snacks are enticingly delicious such as those of fatty foods and snacks.
 If you usually engage in eating these foods, you may end up with an unhealthy body and hoarse voice.
-High-fat foods, for example, can damage your singing voice.
+High-fat foods, for example, can damage your voice.
 As mentioned above, frequent eating of these foods can cause over-production of acid in the stomach.
 The stomach then secretes more acid in an attempt to metabolize these fatty foods.
 To avoid the overproduction of acids, it would be wise to avoid these fatty foods days before your singing engagement to prevent the onset of the overproduction of stomach acid.

 16) Clearing Your Throat Frequently

 As a singer, if you have phlegm, the most natural thing to do is to clear it with an “ahem” sound.
-This may be an effective way to disgorge phlegm from your respiratory tract, but if you often do it, you may end up damaging your throat.
+This may be an effective way to disgorge phlegm from your respiratory and vocal tract, but if you often do it, you may end up damaging your throat.
 Moreover, you may never notice it, but this method is, in reality, violent to your throat and may damage it.
 Eventually, your vocal cords may swell inadvertently, and you may experience vocal fatigue.
 There are many alternative ways to loosen up the phlegm and to clear your throat.
 You can, for example, drink water or warm tea.
 One proven way to clear your throat is by drinking warm tea with droplets of lemon.

 17) Staying Late at Night

-One surefire way to damage your singing voice, aside from drinking and eating harmful foods is that of staying late at night and to be regularly lacking in sleep.
+One surefire way to damage your voice, aside from drinking and eating harmful foods is that of staying late at night and to be regularly lacking in sleep.
 If you frequently lack sleep, you may eventually damage your body.
-Soon enough, frequently staying late at night and lacking in sleep may take its toll on your health and may eventually lead to respiratory diseases and throat diseases.
+Soon enough, frequently staying late at night and lacking in sleep may take its toll on your health and may eventually lead to respiratory diseases and voice disorder.
 To maintain and enhance your health, you should refrain from staying late at night and should get ample sleep every day.

-In conclusion, you have to consult your voice coach or teacher if the problems listed above unsolved.
-Anyway, a task to singing voice care is the most fundamental task for you as a singer to keep sparking in the singing arena.
+In conclusion, you have to consult your voice coach or voice teacher if the problems listed above unsolved.
+Anyway, a task to voice care is the most fundamental task for you as a singer to keep sparking in the singing arena.